MajorZiploc/study_sama/README.md

   When you select Run > Run from the menu bar, Android Studio builds an app bundle and uses it to deploy only the APKs required by the connected device and feature modules you selected.

 https://developer.android.com/studio/publish/preparing#kts

-## this makes a bundle but doesnt seem to be used when releasing locally. likely just on the play store

-npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res

 ## Getting Started